Intelligent-Instruments-Lab/iil.is/src/routes/news/langspil_album.md

 <CaptionedImage
 src="news/Gufunes_artwork_Glytta_Hafbur.jpg"
-alt="An old harbour, with an iil frame, Intelligent Instruments Lab, Gufunes, Keli & EstHer." caption="Gufunes artwork, photo by Glytta Hafbur"/>
+alt="An old harbor, with an iil frame, Intelligent Instruments Lab, Gufunes, Keli & EstHer." caption="Gufunes artwork, photo by Glytta Hafbur"/>

 "Gufunes," the debut release from this album, is set to be released Friday the 13th of October.
 It‘s a collaborative effort by Hrafnkell Örn Guðjónsson and Esther Þorvaldsdóttir.
 Hrafnkell, also known as Keli, is a well-regarded drummer with a significant presence in both Icelandic and international music scenes.
 His work spans various genres, and collaborations with various artists, most notably his band Agent Fresco.
 Esther, a member of the Intelligent Instruments Lab and Læti! / Girls Rock!
 Iceland, brings a decade's worth of experience in music and culture management, working with artists, festivals, and conferences in Iceland and beyond.